sahilng/ducklake-api/README.md

 # ducklake-api

-A simple HTTP server implementation for querying a DuckLake with DuckDB
+A simple HTTP server implementation for querying a DuckLake

 ## Usage